-- Using positive language to achieve the behaviour you want "Turn around please Graeme . . . thanks" "Looking this way and listening Avalon. . . thanks" - · Choice "You can choose to finish your work or you can choose to lose 5 mins of your break time.
+- $\boldsymbol{\cdot}$ Using positive language to achieve the behaviour you want "Turn around please...
+Thank you." - "Looking this way and listening... thank you" - Choice "You can choose to finish your work, or you can choose to lose 5 mins of your break time.
 What do you want to do?"
-The teacher should praise the correct choice - Move to a different place in the classroom to help the child focus - Loss of play time break time, lunch time. - Contact with parents by email or telephone - Referral to a middle leader (Head of Year) for further action - Meeting with parents to agree support from both sides - · Team Around the Child meetings This may result in an Individual Behavioural Plan being created for the student with specific targets.
-All serious incidents should be referred to the Assistant Principal-Pastoral.
+The teacher should praise the correct choice. - Move to a different place in the classroom to help the child focus.

+Updated by Luke Jameson - Assistant Principal for Pastoral - August 2024